mateenagy/vue-formify/docs/docs/composables/create-input/index.md

 # `useInput` composable
-`useInput` composable helps to create custom component.
-It is really easy to use the only caveat is it loses the type safety feature in the template, but don't worry I will present some workaround.
+The `useInput` composable is designed to simplify the creation of custom input components in Vue.
+While it streamlines the process, note that type safety in the template is limited.
+However, there are workarounds to address this limitation.

-We create our component and use the `useInput` composable to create the field.
-We should pass the props to make everything work.
+To use `useInput`, define your component and pass the necessary props.
+The composable returns useful properties and methods for managing input state and validation.

 ::: code-group
 ```vue
 <script setup lang="ts">